intuition-dev/INTUITION/_doc/docs/index.md

    npm -g i mbake
 ```

 That's it!
-If you don't have Node with NPM installed, first go [here for Windows](https://nodejs.org/en/download/) or [here for MAC](http://blog.teamtreehouse.com/install-node-js-npm-mac) instructions.
+If you don't have Node with NPM installed, first go [here for Windows](https://nodejs.org/en/download/) or [here for MAC](http://blog.teamtreehouse.com/install-node-js-npm-mac).

 ## How to create a Hello World app with mbake